underlines/awesome-ml/llm-tools.md

 - [FlashRank](https://github.com/PrithivirajDamodaran/FlashRank) allows users to add ultra-light and super-fast re-ranking capabilities to existing search and retrieval pipelines using SoTA LLMs and cross-encoders without needing Torch or Transformers, making it highly efficient for CPU usage and cost-effective for serverless deployments [RAG with Query Expansion, Colbert v2 & FlashRank](https://aksdesai1998.medium.com/improving-rag-with-query-expansion-reranking-models-31d252856580)
 - [GraphRAG](https://github.com/microsoft/graphrag) enhance LLM outputs by utilizing knowledge graph memory structures, leveraging Azure resources for structured data extraction from unstructured text.
 - [GraphRAG-Local-UI](https://github.com/severian42/GraphRAG-Local-UI) UI for GraphRAG supporting local LLMs with an interactive Gradio-based UI, offering real-time graph visualization and flexible querying without reliance on cloud models.
+- [vanna](https://github.com/vanna-ai/vanna) generates vector embeddings of your DB schema, documentation and example queries in order to do generate matching Queries based on a user input for RAG
+- [indexify](https://github.com/tensorlakeai/indexify) building fast data pipelines for unstructured data (video, audio, images and documents) using extractors for embedding, transformation and feature extraction allowing real time and incremental extraction for RAG workflows

 ## Browser Extensions